nicwn/se-2-challenges/README.md

 ---

+## TODO:Adding 2 leaderboards on the dice page:

+It would be nice for the users to see a listing of all the players ranked by who has played (paid) the most, and who are the top winners.
+This will require implement some new mappings to keep track of addresses => amount key value pairs.

+1. Add new playerPaid and playerWon mappings to DiceGame.sol.

+2. Verify Contract ABI has new PlayerPaid, PlayerWon events.

+  - This is what allow the frontend to recognize and interact with these new events.
+Once deployed, verify in: hardhat/artifacts/contracts/DiceGame.sol/DiceGame.json; and on the frontend: nextjs/app/contracts/deployedContracts.ts

+3. Set up Event Listeners

+  - In the dice/page.tsx file, add new useScaffoldEventHistory hooks for PlayerPaid and PlayerWon events, similar to how Roll and Winner events are currently handled.

+4. Update Frontend to Display Data

+  - Create new state variables to store the PlayerPaid and PlayerWon data.
+  - Add useEffect hooks to update these state variables when new event data is received.
+  - Create new UI components to display the PlayerPaid data under the RollEvents component and the PlayerWon data under the WinnerEvents component.

+---

 > 🎰 Randomness is tricky on a public deterministic blockchain.
 The block hash is an easy to use, but very weak form of randomness.
 This challenge will give you an example of a contract using block hash to create random numbers.
 This randomness is exploitable.
 Other, stronger forms of randomness include commit/reveal schemes, oracles, or VRF from Chainlink.

 > 👍 One day soon, randomness will be built into the Ethereum protocol!